assemble/assemble/README.md

 **Is the assemble website up-to-date?**

 No, it's completely out-of-date.
-If you're using [grunt-assemble](http://assemble.io), some of the documentation at assemble.io might still be useful.
+If you're using [grunt-assemble][], some of the documentation at assemble.io might still be useful.
 If you're using assemble v0.6.0 and higher, the documentation is probably wrong in almost every way.

 We're actively (daily) working on a refactor and it's a very high priority.